"No Matter How Thin You Slice It -- It's Still... Baloney!"

 MONSTER INVASION Portfolio by Jim McDermott and Steve Fiorilla

-#2135 in Jay Kennedy's Underground and Newave Comix Price Guide.
+#2185 in Kennedy's Underground and Newave Comix Price Guide.